Fiat G.50 Freccia: Design

+The pilot sat in an enclosed cockpit under a sliding transparent canopy; the seat was adjustable in height and angle of inclination to suit the pilot.
+Despite the canopy possessing favourable transparency, including a relatively unobstructed rearward view, pilots were unenthusiastic about the enclosed arrangement, leading to various types of open canopies being trialled and eventually a set of hinged transparent side-flaps were standardised upon.
+A reflector sight was present for the purpose of aiming the fighter's armament, which comprised a pair of 12.7 mm (.5 in) Breda-SAFAT machine guns with 150 rounds of ammunition per gun.
+The machine guns, fitted directly forward of the cockpit, were fired using synchronisation gear to fire through the propeller arc; single-shot and salvo-fire were available.

+Flight tests

-On 26 February 1937, the first prototype performed its maiden flight.
-Flown by Comandante Giovanni de Briganti, the chief test pilot for the G.50 program, it took off from Caselle airfield, Turin.
-During this flight, the prototype was recorded as having attained a top speed of 472 km/h as well as having climbed to an altitude of 6000 m in the space of six minutes, 40 seconds.
-During October 1937, it was officially unveiled to the public at the Milan International Aeronautical Show.
+On 26 February 1937, at Caselle airfield, Turin, Comandante Giovanni de Briganti, the chief test pilot for the G.50 programme, flew the prototype on its maiden flight.
+The aircraft recorded a top speed of 472 km/h and climbed to 6000 m in six minutes, 40 seconds.
+During October 1937, it was unveiled to the public at the Milan International Aeronautical Show.

-As a consequence of its new design, it was decided to conduct an extended flight evaluation program in order to validate its performance.
 During 1937, along with the first pre-series machines, a gruppo sperimentale (experimental group) was formed.
-Early flying experiences with the G.50 revealed it to possess relatively light controls and to be extremely maneuverable for a monoplane in comparison with prior designs.
-However, two separate issues were also identified, the limited power output of its radial engine and the lack of firepower, consisting of only a pair of machine guns.
+Experience with the G.50 revealed it to possess relatively light controls and to be extremely manoeuvrable for a monoplane in comparison with prior designs.
+The limited power output of its radial engine and the lack of firepower, consisting of only a pair of machine guns were criticised.